 You can also resize the image within WordPress and align it left, right, or center.

-Categories can be found in the “Posts” section.
+Categories can be found in the “Posts” section of the lefthand menu in WordPress.

 Add the title of your category, and edit the slug, which is what will display after your domain name.